rncm-prism/prism-samplernn/README.md

   --sample_rate 16000
 ```

-The current epoch, training step and training loss are printed to the terminal during training.
 Temporary checkpoints storing the current state of the model are periodically saved to disk during each epoch, with a permanent checkpoint saved at the end of each epoch.
 An audio file is also generated at the end of an epoch, which may be used to assess the progress of the training.

-### Training Statistics
+### Statistics

 Statistics providing information on the progress of traing are printed to the terminal prompt at each step.
 For example: